 From age 1 year and above, NIMENRIX can be given concomitantly with any of the following vaccines: hepatitis A and hepatitis B vaccines (HAV and HBV), measles-mumps-rubella vaccine (MMR), measles-mumps-rubella-varicella vaccine (MMRV), 10-valent pneumococcal conjugate vaccine or unadjuvanted seasonal influenza vaccine.

-NIMENRIX can also be given concomitantly with combined diphtheria-tetanus-acellular pertussis vaccines, including combination DTaP vaccines with hepatitis B, inactivated poliovirus or Haemophilus influenzae type b, such as DTaP-HBV-IPV/Hib vaccine, and 13-valent pneumococcal conjugate vaccine (PCV13) in the second year of life.
+NIMENRIX can also be given concomitantly with combined diphtheria-tetanus-acellular pertussis vaccines, including combination DTaP vaccines with hepatitis B, inactivated poliovirus or Haemophilus influenzae type b, such as DTaP/IPV/Hib/HepB vaccine, and 13-valent pneumococcal conjugate vaccine (PCV13) in the second year of life.

 One month after co-administration with a 10-valent pneumococcal conjugate vaccine, lower Geometric Mean antibody Concentrations (GMCs) and opsonophagocytic assay (OPA) antibody GMTs were observed for one pneumococcal serotype (18C conjugated to tetanus toxoid carrier protein).
-Clinical relevance of this observation is unknown.
+The clinical relevance of this observation is unknown.
 There was no impact of co-administration on the other nine pneumococcal serotypes.

 If NIMENRIX is to be given at the same time as another injectable vaccine, the vaccines should always be administered at different injection sites.